foundriesio/docs/source/getting-started/signup/index.rst

 .. note::

-   If you'd like to learn more, `we wrote a blog
+   If you would like to learn more, `we wrote a blog
    <https://foundries.io/insights/blog/2020/05/14/whats-a-target/>`_ about what Targets
    are and why we made them the way they are.